Home

 Read More

-The Doctor of Public Health (DrPH) Program at GW’s Milken Institute School of Public Health trains bold leaders ready to confront the world’s most pressing public health challenges.
-Blending academic rigor with hands-on experience, the program empowers students to turn evidence into action.
-DrPH Students are primed to lead organizational change: whether they are taking advantage of GW’s proximity to policy, as we are based in the nations capitol, and engaging directly with the nation’s policy network, advancing equity through community partnerships around the globe, or driving strategic change within public health systems and institutions.
-With its focus on the intersection of health policy, social determinants, and organizational leadership, GW’s DrPH program is building the next generation of public health leaders prepared to drive real-world impact and lasting systemic change.
+In FY 2025, the Doctor of Public Health (DrPH) Program at the Milken Institute SPH welcomed its largest class yet.
+With steady year-over-year growth, the program prepares leaders to take on the world’s most urgent public health challenges.
+Blending academic rigor with applied experience, the DrPH empowers students to turn evidence into action.
+Students engage directly with national policy networks in the nation’s capital, advance equity through community partnerships worldwide, and drive strategic change within public health systems and institutions.
+With its focus on health policy, social determinants, and organizational leadership, the DrPH program is shaping the next generation of public health leaders equipped to create lasting, systemic impact.

 Image